 You will likely need more than one streaming service, but the good news is almost all of them offer a free trial.
 We suggest you take advantage of the free trials to see what fits your needs.

-Here is a quick overview of the most popular streaming services.
+Here is a quick overview of the most popular on-demand streaming services:

 Netflix—With new content added weekly Netflix has thousands of hours of movies and TV shows available, making it the largest streaming service in the world.
-You will find a ton of content from major networks and movie studios including Disney.
+You will find a ton of content from major networks and movie studios.
 Netflix is also the leader in original content you cannot find on cable.

 Hulu—Do you want your content the day after it originally airs?
 Hulu is a great option for anyone who wants to watch recent shows from networks such as FOX, NBC, ABC, FX, and Spike.